FurryDrag0n/phoenix_rpc/README.md

 5. Run main script
     `./bin/python main.py`

-It can take couple minutes to compile liboqs first time.\n That's it.
+It can take couple minutes to compile liboqs first time.
+That's it.
 Enjoy.